 How can I get involved?

 There are several ways.
 Find one (or more) that best suits you and get involved!
 Yes, we want your knowledge.

 Our Futures Program is devoted to developing today’s young agents (under age 40) into tomorrow’s leaders.

 Time commitment: Varies.
 The program is in its infancy, so we rely on as-needed young agent input groups to drive our focus.
 Currently, we offer a Facebook group for young agents to connect and collaborate.
 We anticipate adding mentorship and education opportunities.

-Time commitment: Each meeting lasts one hour.
+Time commitment: Each meeting lasts two hours.

 Government Relations Committee

 Your state's Government Relations Committee provides input to our legislative staff to help shape legislation to benefit the industry and small businesses.